Physicslibrary/Threejs-VR-Astronomical-Observatories/README.md

 # Hardware

-Oculus Quest (tested Quest One, update 35.0, Oculus browser 18.0)
+Oculus Quest (tested Quest One, update 35.0, Oculus browser 18.0)<br>

+(may work on other VR headsets with Chrome 96.0 and Firefox 94.0)<br>

 # Installation